 Cons of Renting a Car in Vegas

 While there are still a few resorts on the Strip that offer free parking, many have opted to start charging a daily rate.
 Check with your hotel, but if yours charges, you’ll be able to save some money by skipping the rental car.

-Traffic can be a nightmare: Driving in Las Vegas can be a challenge due to the insane amount of traffic that can be present.
-If you don’t do well in high stress driving situations then renting a car in Vegas may not be right for you.
+Driving in Las Vegas can be a challenge due to the insane amount of traffic that can be present.
+If you don’t do well in high-stress driving situations then renting a car in Vegas may not be right for you.

 Additionally, Las Vegas offers the “Deuce” bus route that goes up and down the Strip and connects to Downtown.
-Easily the cheapest way to get around Vegas, an all-day pass will only set you back $8.
+The Deuce is easily the cheapest way to get around Vegas as an all-day pass will only set you back $8.
 Check here for a full rundown of transportation options in Vegas, and here for your options for getting to and from the airport in Vegas.

 If you’re staying on the Strip, you’ll be able to walk or employ a cheap Uber to get from place to place.
 Even employing ride share to make longer trips here and there is likely cheaper than renting a car.

 In Vegas, the booze flows like wine.
 If you plan to partake, it only makes sense to rid yourself of the headache of a rental car.

-It’s more expensive: For those planning to stay close to “touristy” areas of Las Vegas renting a car ends up being more expensive than simply leveraging other transportation options as needed.
+For those planning to stay close to “touristy” areas of Las Vegas renting a car ends up being more expensive than simply leveraging other transportation options as needed.

 Tips for Renting a Car in Vegas